OnlineVPO: Align Video Diffusion Model with Online Video-Centric Preference Optimization: Methodology

 \subsection{Preliminary}

-\textbf{Reward Feedback Learning (ReFL).} ReFL~\cite{imagereward} is an effective preference learning method that utilizes a well-trained human preference reward model $r$ for preference Fine-tuning.
-It begins with an input prompt $c$, initializing a latent variable $x_T$ at random.
-The latent variable is then progressively denoised until reaching a randomly selected timestep $t$.
-At this point, the denoised image $x^{\prime}_0$ is directly predicted from $x_t$.
-The reward model $r$ then is applied to this denoised image, generating the expected preference score $r_{\theta}(c, x^{\prime}_0)$.
-ReFL maximizes such preference scores to align the generated images more closely with human preferences:
+\textbf{Reward Feedback Learning (ReFL).} ReFL~\cite{imagereward} is originally proposed for image diffusion models.
+Specifically, it begins with an input prompt $c$, initializing a latent variable $x_T$ at random.
+The latent variable $x_T$ is then progressively denoised without gradient until reaching a randomly selected timestep $t$, \ie $x_{T} \rightarrow x_{T-1} \cdots x_t$.
+Subsequently, with gradient turns on, the denoised image $x^{\prime}_0$ is directly predicted from $x_t$ and decoded, \ie $x_t \rightarrow x^{\prime}_0$.
+A human-preference aligned reward model $r$ is then applied to score this denoised image, generating the expected preference score $r_{\theta}( x^{\prime}_0, c)$.
+ReFL aligns the diffusion model with human preference by directly maximizing the preference scores of the generated image as follows: